 This article is submitted to: https://mp.weixin.qq.com/s/ulk8I5NqN3bU6Gcl3igw2Q

 To help the healthcare industry deeply understand and effectively respond to these risks, the Cloud Security Alliance Greater China has released the "Information Technology Governance, Risk, and Compliance in Healthcare (Second Edition)" report.
-This report emphasizes the necessity of designing a robust GRC framework in a cloud computing environment and explores the application of emerging technologies like artificial intelligence in GRC, revealing the opportunities and challenges these technologies bring.
-Through a detailed interpretation of global and local regulations, the report provides compliance strategy recommendations for healthcare organizations, ensuring that organizations maximize the advantages brought by technological innovation while ensuring safety.
+The report emphasizes the necessity of designing a robust GRC framework in a cloud computing environment and explores the application of emerging technologies like artificial intelligence in GRC, revealing the opportunities and challenges these technologies bring.
+Through detailed interpretations of global and local regulations, the report provides compliance strategy recommendations for healthcare organizations, ensuring that organizations maximize the advantages brought by technological innovation while ensuring safety.

 The report points out that healthcare organizations (HDOs) are increasingly using cloud services, but the migration to the cloud presents challenges.
 One major challenge is establishing governance, risk, and compliance (GRC) in the cloud, which requires redefining business and technology processes and relying on third-party providers.
-To ensure that healthcare organizations can benefit from cloud computing, it is essential to design and implement a robust cloud GRC program that addresses these challenges and ensures compliance with industry regulations and standards.
+To ensure that healthcare organizations can benefit from cloud computing, it is essential to design and implement a robust cloud GRC plan that addresses these challenges and ensures compliance with industry regulations and standards.

 Impact of Emerging Technologies on the Healthcare Industry#